Geert Wilders: Views on Israel and Palestine

-Wilders lived in Israel for two years during his youth and has visited the country 40 times in 25 years, as of 2006.
 Wilders stated about Israel: "I have visited many interesting countries in the Middle East – from Syria to Egypt, from Tunisia to Turkey, from Cyprus to Iran – but nowhere did I have the special feeling of solidarity that I always get when I land at Ben Gurion International Airport."
-Dutch public TV channel Nederland 2's daily news programme Netwerk reported that numerous American supporters of Israel financially supported Wilders' Party for Freedom (PVV) and openly approved of his message towards Islam and Islamic terrorism.
+Dutch tv programme Netwerk reported that numerous American supporters of Israel financially supported Wilders' Party for Freedom and openly approved of his message towards Islam and Islamic terrorism.
 Wilders told an audience during the report that "We [in the West] are all Israel".
 He has also said "Israel is the West's first line of defence" against what he perceives to be a threat posed by Islam.

-Following the 2010 Dutch general election, in which the PVV was the third biggest party, Wilders said Jordan should be renamed Palestine.
+Following the 2010 Dutch general election, Wilders said Jordan should be renamed Palestine.
 The Jordanian government responded saying Wilders' speech was reminiscent of the Israeli right wing.
 His speech said "Jordan is Palestine.
 Changing its name to Palestine will end the conflict in the Middle East and provide the Palestinians with an alternate homeland."
 He also said Israel deserves a special status in the Dutch government because it was fighting for "Jerusalem" in its name.
 "If Jerusalem falls into the hands of the Muslims, Athens and Rome will be next.
 Thus, Jerusalem is the main front protecting the West.
 It is not a conflict over territory but rather an ideological battle, between the mentality of the liberated West and the ideology of Islamic barbarism.
 There has been an independent Palestinian state since 1946, and it is the kingdom of Jordan."

 In December 2010, Wilders urged Israel to build more Israeli settlements in the occupied West Bank and subsequently annex the West Bank so that Israel could establish defensible borders.
 He blamed Arab countries for the suffering of Palestinian refugees and called on Jordan to open its borders to Palestinians.

 The Dutch Intelligence Service (AIVD) investigated Wilders in 2009–2010 for his "ties to Israel and their possible influence on his loyalty."

 Wilders condemned the October 7 attacks.
 After the attacks, he displayed an Israeli flag in his office alongside the Dutch one.
 During an election debate in October 2023, he criticized the Dutch government for not taking action against pro-Palestinian and anti-Israel protests.
-He once again reiterated his "Jordan is Palestine" comment.